CEHD In The News: April 2014

 Lanette L. Suttles Child Development Center named one of Atlanta’s best day care centers

-The College of Education’s Lanette L. Suttles Child Development Center was named one of the best day care centers in Atlanta, according to a January Georgia Department of Early Care and Learning report.
+The College of Education & Human Development’s Lanette L. Suttles Child Development Center was named one of the best day care centers in Atlanta, according to a January Georgia Department of Early Care and Learning report.